chipster/chipster-openshift/shibboleth_tutorial.md

 ```

 Set the command for starting services.
 Usually each process should be in its own container, but these pocesses were made to
 run in the same machine.
-Starting two processes like this won't handle the shutdown signals correctly (´exec´ fixes it only for one process), so your login requests may fail during the deployments.
+Starting two processes like this won't handle the shutdown signals correctly (`exec` fixes it only for one process), so your login requests may fail during the deployments.
 If you try to fix this with a process manager like *supervisord*, be warned that the shibd process saves same state about the login session, which probably has to sorted out also to get error-free rolling updates.

 ```dockerfile
 CMD ["bash", "-c", "/etc/init.d/apache2 start; exec shibd -F start"]
 ```

 Now we have the dockerfile and we can build an image in OpenShift.
-Unfortunately the ´oc´ command doesn't accept the file path directly, but we have pass it from the standard input.
+Unfortunately the `oc` command doesn't accept the file path directly, but we have pass it from the standard input.

 ```bash
 oc new-build --name shibboleth -D - < dockerfiles/shibboleth/Dockerfile